-- MCMC methods will let us sample the posterior once they've converged to their equilibrium distribution - How to know once we've reached equilibrium? - Visual evaluation of burn-in - Acceptance ratio - Autocorrelation of elements in chain k iterations apart - Careful about MCMC results reported in literature
+- MCMC methods will let us sample the posterior once they've converged to their equilibrium distribution - How to know once we've reached equilibrium? - Visual evaluation of burn-in - Autocorrelation of elements in chain k iterations apart - Also approaches to use in combination with/instead of burn-in: start with MAP estimation, multiple chains, etc.